sakaicloud/build/ubuntu/README.md

-Bringing Tsugi Up on Ubuntu
+Bringing Sakai Up on Ubuntu
 ===========================

-This documents how to manually build a Tsugi developer or production server on an ubuntu 20.04 instance.
+This documents how to manually build a Sakai developer or production server on an ubuntu 20.04 instance.
 You have to decide what kind of instance you
 want: